 “Jim?”
 The voice on the other end belonged to SACEUR in Brussels.
 “Sorry to bother you.
 Have you got a second?”

-“Evening, general.
+“Evening, sir.
 What can I do for you?”
 Busey was immediately on guard.

 “I’ll be brief.
 Peter Carington is making a statement within the hour.”
 Carington was the NATO secretary general.
 “He is going to publicly announce that NATO is officially mobilizing.”